-The application is open to Villanova students, and non-Villanova students from any accredited 4-year college or institution.
+The application is open to all class years.
+Non-Villanova students from any accredited 4 year college or institution are eligible to apply.
 Note: International applicants must be matriculated in a full-time program of study at a U.S. institution.